oymotion/oymotion.github.io/index.md

 * [gForce SDK][gForceSDK]

   The SDK for Windows and Android with Unity support.
+  Internal testing, coming soon......

 * [gForceApp][gForceApp]

   The **hub** application for other applications to interact with gForce.
 It also provides utilities for users setting, firmware upgrading and diagnosing gForce.
+Released APK is open for downloading.
+  Internal testing, coming soon......

 ### Downloads
-* [gForceApp for Android][gForceAppForAndroid]
+* [gForceApp for Android  gForceApp_v2.3.4-20171009.apk][/assets/downloads/gForceApp_v2.3.4-20171009.apk]

-    Pre-built releases of [gForceApp][gForceApp] for Android.
+    Pre-built releases of gForceApp for Android.

 * [sEMG Raw Data Capture Utility](/assets/downloads/RawDataCapture.zip)